digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 Contract references have type ``ContractId a`` in DAML, where ``a`` is a *type parameter* representing the type of contract that the id refers to.
 A reference to a ``Token`` would be a ``ContractId Token``, for example.

 To ``archive`` the Token Alice has created, you need to get a handle on its contract id.
-In scenarios, this is again done using ``<-`` notation.
-Why this works is discussed in :doc:`5_Restrictions`.
+In scenarios, this is again done using ``<-`` notation, because the contract ID needs to be retrieved from the ledger.
+How this works is discussed in :doc:`5_Restrictions`.
 The scenario first checks that Bob cannot archive Alice's Token and then Alice successfully archives it.

 .. literalinclude:: daml/Intro_2_Scenario.daml
   :language: daml